 He later completed an MA in Jazz History and Research at Rutgers University, studying with Conrad Herwig, Lewis Porter, Henry Martin and John Howland.
 His MA thesis, “White and Blue: Alternate Takes on Jack Teagarden” is a four-part analysis of one of the first great jazz trombonists, Jack Teagarden.
 He has contributed to jazz.com’s Encyclopedia of Jazz Musicians, as well as jazz-related coverage for The Star-Ledger, Hartford Advocate, NPR Music, LA Weekly, and WBGO.

 Alex still occasionally contributes jazz coverage to NPR Music and served as the Editor in Chief for the open access academic journal Ethnomusicology Review in 2014, when was also Brass Instructor and Creative Director for the Santa Monica Youth Orchestra and Pluralistic School One Elementary School.
 He also co-founded the UCLA Omni-Musicality Group with Steven Loza, and was Assistant Director for the UCLA Jazz Orchestra, under the direction of Charley Harrison.
-After completing his fieldwork research in November 2016, he returned to his hometown of Portland, OR, where he is currently based while writing his dissertation.
+After completing his fieldwork research in November 2016, he returned to his hometown of Portland, OR.